pavel-2020/devextreme-documentation/api-reference/10 UI Widgets/dxOverlay/1 Configuration/onShown.md

 ---
 ---
 ##### shortDescription
-A function that is executed after the widget is displayed.
+A function that is executed after the UI component is displayed.

 ##### param(e): Object
 Information about the event.